 Most of us are winging it.
 Modern life is less structured, but we have diaries and calendars.
 We make plans, we go out and we have fun, and the best things happen spontaneously.
 We live our lives vicariously through our children, and many of us, in spite of the drudgery and the occasional hijacking of our ‘Me Time’, are happy.

 We shouldn’t get het up because a train was cancelled, or moan about all the time we’ve wasted chasing around after others.
 In these uncertain times, our frantic, time-poor, child-filled freedom should be treasured – with or without ‘Me Time’.
-As Time ticks by at the same rate for everyone on this planet, we need to remember that we are the lucky ones.
+As Time ticks by at the same rate for everyone, we need to remember that we are the lucky ones.